villano-lab/nrCascadeSim/tests/README.md

 to test the coverage offered by examples provided on readthedocs.
 They can be built from the top-level directory using the command `make tests`;
 they are not normal usecases, so they are not made by default.
+They should be runnable from this (the `tests`) directory (you will need to supply the path to the binaries).